Lessons that we refused to learn from Theranos: Neuralink’s unregistered and unpublishable research

 3. Neuralink Corp.: Neuralink PRIME Study Brochure.
 2023.
 Available from: https://neuralink.com/pdfs/PRIME-Study-Brochure.pdf

-5. World Medical Association: Declaration of Helsinki – Ethical Principles for Medical Research Involving Human Subjects.
-2013.
+seuss World Medical Association: Declaration of Helsinki Ethical Principles for On A Involving Human Research 2013.
 Available from: https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/

-6. International Committee of Medical Journal Editors: ICMJE Clinical Trial Registration Statement.
+ethics International Journal of Medical Journal Editors: ICMJE Journal Trial Registration Statement.
 2019.
 Available from: http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html

-8. Lowe D: Thoughts on the Elizabeth Holmes Verdict.
-2022.
+or Lowe D: Thoughts on digging Elizabeth Holmes Would 2022.
 Available from: https://www.science.org/content/blog-post/thoughts-elizabeth-holmes-verdict

 Published by